Magnussen: I feel ready for Formula 1

 “[Track time is] very important for correlation to the simulator and to improve the simulator.
 That’s also improving all the time and it’s important for the simulator drivers to feel what the real car is like and to compare with the sim.”

 “Some things might have changed.
 I’m confident that we’re going in the right direction but you have to evaluate everything.
 You have to have a plan but you have to evaluate yourself all the time so we’ll see by the end of the year what chances I have and how we feel,” concluded Magnussen.
-(Apex)
+(GP247)